 Instructors are authorized to refuse credit when the student’s absenteeism rate is around 50% even if the absences have had valid reasons.

 Timely completion of assigned tasks is obligatory.
 In the case of assignments submitted after the deadline or re-submitted, the grade is lowered.

-NOTE: all the above principles apply to all kinds of classes: traditional classroom and all the forms of remote teaching situations.
+NOTE: all the above principles apply to all kinds of classes.

 |Okres:||2021-02-22 - 2021-09-20||